Soothe Your Soul, Camp by the Water

 According to biologist and author Wallace J. Nichols, living near or just spending time near a body of water can increase our mental health and happiness.
 Of course, we RVers have known this for quite some time.
 There is something very calming about spending a few days near the sounds and sights of a beautiful lake, river, or the ocean.

 There are thousands of campgrounds around the U.S. that take advantage of this psychological benefit, but we are just going to concentrate on just a few of the available RV parks and campgrounds with lakes.
-These 10 locations not only have quick access to some of the nation’s most beautiful lakes but also great amenities and water activities such as fishing and boating.

 1. Sunset Bay RV Resort & Campground